YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 We utilized three distinct methods to verify the fix.

 ### Method 1: Source Logic Check (Python)
-We verified that the literal escape sequence `\-` exists in the file.
+Verifying the literal escape sequence `\-` exists in the file.

 **Code:**
 ```python